Friends of the Library Ngā Hoahoa o Ngā Kete Wānanga-o-Ōtautahi

 How to join

-Complete the membership form, include payment and post back to
+Complete the membership form, and either:

 $10 unwaged; $15 waged; and $20 family (Two adults and any number of children under the age of 18 years living at the same address)